Oslo Airport, Gardermoen: Passenger

-Gardermoen has direct connections to just over 195 destinations.
-In addition, there are up to several charter destinations, depending on the season.
-The domestic network is dominated by Norwegian and SAS, which mainly fly commercially on the main airport network.
-In addition, Widerøe operates tender routes on a contract with the Ministry of Transport and Communications.

-The international route network is focused on European destinations.
-SAS, Norwegian and a number of major European network companies fly with high frequency between Gardermoen and the Nordic capitals, as well as the major cities in Western and Eastern Europe.
-In addition, it flies directly to a larger number of destinations in the Mediterranean countries, although with somewhat lower frequency and variations in the summer months.

 Until 2020, Gardermoen had a relatively large increase in the number of long-distance routes.
 This growth was largely driven by Norwegian's investment in longer routes.
 When the coronavirus pandemic came to Norway in March 2020, Norwegian had to close down its long-haul fleets after a short time, because there was not a sufficient customer base.
 However, companies such as Qatar Airways and Emirates also contributed to the long-distance increase.
 In the spring of 2019, Hainan Airlines opened a direct route between Oslo and Beijing.
 As of 2019, a number of charter flights were also offered from Gardermoen under the auspices of various travel operators, distributed throughout the year.
 Among these operators were Ving, Apollo and TUI.
 During the summer months, destinations around the Mediterranean were best represented until 2020 (especially holiday destinations in Spain, Greece and Turkey), while in the winter, direct flights is offered to intercontinental destinations, for example Cuba, Gambia, Canary Islands, Cape Verde, Mexico and Thailand.